-From nearly anywhere in Yosemite Valley, you’ll be able to get a good view at some point, but some notable spots to hang out near El Capitan are at El Capitan Meadow or El Capitan Picnic Area.
+From nearly anywhere in Yosemite Valley, you’ll be able to get a good view at some point, but some notable spots to hang out with epic views of El Capitan are at El Capitan Meadow or El Capitan Picnic Area.

 DINE AT THE AHWAHNEE HOTEL

 Park visitors are usually free to hang out and relax in the common areas.
 The Ahwahnee Hotel Dining Room is equally as spectacular.
 They serve an amazing breakfast buffet, not to be missed if you’re in the park early and want to load up on fuel.

 Note: The chefs have created a touchless buffet dining experience for both breakfast and dinner service.
+Reservations are recommended!

 Local Tip: This is also a great place to recharge, use the restrooms, get some quick wifi, or even read a book.